smtakeda/rust-playground/README.md

 - Ownership of memory.
 Transferred as a pointer is passed.
 - Borrow by reference: One mutable reference or any number of immutable references.
 - Slice for substr

+## Day 4 - Struct and Tuple

+Leaned
+- How to defien struct and tuple
+- How to write methods and associated methods for struct. ~= class
+- The ownership of tuple will not be transferred but copied.